Western Blot Protocol - BSA Blocking

 4. The secondary antibody (for monoclonal antibodies: HRP-conjugated Goat Anti-Mouse Immunoglobulin; for polyclonal antibodies: HRP-conjugated Swine Anti-Rabbit Immunoglobulin, Dako, Glostrup, Denmark) is diluted 1:3000 in blocking buffer and incubated with the membranes for 30 min.

-5. To remove residual secondary antibody, the membranes are washed 4 x 5 min in TBST.
+5. To remove residual secondary antibodies, the membranes are washed 4 x 5 min in TBST.

 7. The image is captured using a CCD camera.